VenB304/videojs-player/README.md

 *   **[FFmpeg](https://ffmpeg.org/)**: The leading multimedia framework used for server-side transcoding.

 ### HFS Community & Plugins
-*   **unsupported-videos**: Thanks to @rejetto for the original live transcoding code from the [unsupported-videos](https://github.com/rejetto/unsupported-videos) plugin, which powers the backend of this player.
+*   **[unsupported-videos](https://github.com/rejetto/unsupported-videos)**: Thanks to @rejetto for the original live transcoding code from the unsupported-videos plugin, which powers the backend of this player.
-*   **hfs-share-links**: The official [Share Links](https://github.com/rejetto/hfs-share-links) plugin.
-This player fully supports shared links, allowing external users to view videos with the full player interface.
+*   **[hfs-share-links](https://github.com/rejetto/hfs-share-links)**: This player fully supports shared links, allowing external users to view videos with the full player interface.
-*   **hfs-subtitles**: A highly recommended plugin found in the HFS plugin repository.
-It provides advanced subtitle management and selection, which this player can integrate with.
+*   **[hfs-subtitles](https://github.com/rejetto/hfs-subtitles)**: It provides subtitle management and selection, which this player can integrate with.